40108217/git-runner-self-hosted-aws/README.md

     Exported the existing SSM role from AWS
 d) Call the Launch template in auto scaling resource

 Since, github runner is set to never expire.
-Hence, sam token can be used later to scale-out the runner instances.
+Hence, sam token can be used later to scale-out the runner instance.